Auctioning

 Reform measures: Backloading and Market Stability Reserve

 To prevent the accumulation of surplus emission allowances, the so-called backloading was introduced in 2014, under which certain auction volumes are withheld and offered for auctioning on a deferred basis.
 Accordingly, between 2014 and 2016, 900 million less emission allowances (EU Allowances (EUAs)) were auctioned EU-wide than originally planned.
-In line with this decision, German auction volumes were reduced by some 174 million EU Allowances (EUAs) over said period.
+In line with this decision, German auction volumes were reduced by some 175 million EU Allowances (EUAs) over said period.
 According to the decision at the time, the volumes withheld were to be returned to the market in 2019 and 2020.

 Since 2019, the auction volumes have been controlled on a rule-based basis by the Market Stability Reserve (MSR) in addition to backloading.
 This means that the auction volumes are since reduced or increased annually by the MSR if there are too many or too few emission allowances in circulation.
 Also, the auction volumes withheld through backloading as mentioned above were transferred directly to the MSR in 2019, i.e. not returned to the market.
 Generally, allowances that were not allocated free of charge in the third trading period, so-called unallocated allowances were transferred to the MSR.
-In 2023, auction volumes across the EU were reduced by around 320 million EU Allowances (EUAs) in line with the MSR mechanism, from which German auction volumes were reduced by around 80 million.
+The auction volume was reduced EU-wide by over 2 billion EUA in the period 2019 to 2024 in accordance with the MSR mechanism.
+The German auction volumes were reduced proportionately by almost 500 million EUA in this period.

-For more on the Market Stability Reserve, see our page on increasing climate protection ambition
+For more on the Market Stability Reserve, see our page on

 Aviation

 The aviation sector has been included in the EU ETS 1 since 2012.
 With an auctioning share of 15 percent of the aviation cap.
 However, this was suspended from November 2012 to September 2014 due to the "stopping the clock" decision.
-In 2012, Germany was the only Member State to auction aviation allowances, as the auction took place before the decision.
+In 2012, Germany was the only Member State to auction aviation allowances (EUAA), as the auction took place before the decision.

 Further information on the German auctions of emission allowances can be found in our monthly auctioning reports.
 In addition to a detailed evaluation of the German auction results, these also contain a comprehensive overview of developments on the secondary market.